 NOTE 2—The single link TDLS direct link can be established between a non-AP STA affiliated with a non-AP MLD and another non-AP STA that might not be affiliated with a non-AP MLD.

-(#22135)
+NOTE 3--- The non-AP STA can establish TDLS direct links with more than one peer device (see 11.20 (Tunneled Direct Link Setup)). (#22135)